-- 1. Acquire practical and oral communication skills, - 2.
-Use written Communication skillfully in different business situations - 3.
-Practice principles of effective business writing and document design in all written documents. - 4.
-Design and deliver a persuasive presentation that convinces the audience of the topic's relevance and overcomes resistance, using appropriate visual support and adhering to a specified time limit.
+0 This This Course will enable students to: 1.
+1. Acquire practical and oral communication skills, 2.
+Use written Communication skillfully in different business situations 3.
+Practice principles of effective business writing and document design in all written documents.
+4. Design and deliver a persuasive presentation that convinces the audience of the topic's relevance and overcomes resistance, using appropriate visual support and adhering to a specified time limit.